 So, make sure you prepare the following materials and tools if you want to use live chat for selling effectively.
 Just chatting is great, but not enough.

-- Detailed knowledge base explaining all your features and pricing
+- Detailed and integrated into the chat widget knowledge base explaining all your features and pricing

 - Dedicated landing pages for every feature